ArcInstitute/ScreenPro2/README.md

 #### CRISPRi-dual-sgRNA-screens
 [Replogle et al., _eLife_ (2022)](https://elifesciences.org/articles/81856)

-Replogle et al. developed a CRISPRi screening platform that uses two sgRNAs per gene within a single plasmid and it has been used to perform genome-scale CRISPRi screens.
+Replogle et al. developed a CRISPRi screening platform that uses two sgRNAs per gene within a single plasmid, and it has been used to perform genome-scale CRISPRi screens.
 If you follow the codes in the provided [GitHub repository](https://github.com/josephreplogle/CRISPRi-dual-sgRNA-screens), you will end up with oligo counts and once you make `ScreenPro` object, you can use the ScreenPro2 workflow for this platform to calculate the enrichment of each gene between screen arms.